CarterPlenge/discord-bot-template/docs/CreatingCommands.md

     # This will lock the command to only work if someone has a specific role
     # ommiting this will result in it being callable by anyone. (like the about command)
+    # UPDATE: Recommned not setting this and using discords built in methood instead.
+Same for channel.
     @require_any_role("Esports Staff", "President", "Trusted bot contributor")

     # Here we will describe parameters and give them a discription